curl/everything-curl/usingcurl-trace.md

 Every single sent and received byte get displayed individually in hexadecimal numbers.

-If you think the hexadecimals aren't helping, you can try `--trace-ascii [filename]` instead, also this accepting '-' for stdout and that makes the 15 first lines of tracing look like:
+If you think the hexadecimals are not helping, you can try `--trace-ascii [filename]` instead, also this accepting '-' for stdout and that makes the 15 first lines of tracing look like: